SwiftERM Hyper-personalisation for ecommerce email marketing

 • Waiting

 Each of these has the potential to create inefficiencies and therefore must be closely monitored.
-Many warehouses and distribution centres have taken up the practice of lean warehouse management in order to identify and eliminate non-valued-added components and other inefficiencies from their supply chain.
+Many warehouses and distribution centres have taken up the practice of lean warehouse management to identify and eliminate non-value-added components and other inefficiencies from their supply chain.
 For example, a company looking to implement lean warehouse management might consider storing materials in a way that reduces the unnecessary transportation of supplies or standardising workflows to reduce order processing time.

 11. RECORD EVERY MOVEMENT AS A TRANSACTION